Steps To Get Your Teaching Credential

 Step 1: Get admitted to the program: contact the Graduate Admissions Office.
 Understand your program requirements.

-Step 3: Complete your courses and exams and apply for your credential.
+Step 3: Complete your fieldwork, courses and remaining exams and apply for your credential.

 Step 1: Understand your program requirements